 Stand-up paddleboarding (or SUPing, if you want to use the most delightful acronym ever) has been growing in popularity in recent years, and the Utah SUP scene is no exception.
 There are 24 state parks in Utah that offer SUPing as an activity, including on the Great Salt Lake (Antelope Island State Park and Great Salt Lake State Marina) and the Caribbean-blue waters of Bear Lake (Bear Lake State Park).

 With over a 1,000 fishable lakes and a ton of streams as well, Utah is home to a legit year-round angler culture.
 There are 47 Blue Ribbon fisheries in the state, many of which are renowned for their fly fishing (check out the Provo and Green Rivers).
 Whether you’re looking for a quick day out near an urban area, or a longer excursion to more remote waters, Utah’s got it.
-Just don’t forget to pick up a license before you go.
+Just don’t forget to

 For those who prefer to enjoy the water from a couple hundred feet above it, there’s parasailing, which is offered at five of Utah’s state parks: Bear Lake, Great Salt Lake, Jordanelle, Deer Creek, and Yuba.
 The views, both of the lakes below and the landscapes surrounding them, will naturally be astounding.

 Water skiing, water tubing, knee boarding, wakeboarding…all those boatable acres make these activities a relatively simple proposition in Utah.
 Try the Jordanelle Reservoir near Salt Lake City, which restricts the number of boats allowed on the water in the summer to make it even more pleasant for boaters.
 Deer Creek Reservoir is another body of water easily accessible from Salt Lake City.
 And just west of